SoftHu/tos_avg/En/Ama.md

 Start -->1775553166302416[<b>Speaker 👉 Ama:</b>
 \n-]
 Start -->1775553166302420[<b>Speaker 👉 Ama:</b>
-\nKon, you hair has so much volume today!
-It looks faboulous.]
+\n&lbrace;npc.4101&rbrace;, you hair has so much volume today!
+It looks fabulous.]
 Start -->1775553166302424[<b>Speaker 👉 Ama:</b>
 \nMy darlings, I am afraid I cannot spend time with you today.
-I have plans with my beloved Yui!]
+I have plans with my beloved &lbrace;npc.4209&rbrace;!]
 Start -->1775553166302428[<b>Speaker 👉 Ama:</b>
-\nI see you two get along with the charming Seabert!
-I'm heading over to see Torleone now, care to join me?]
+\nI see you two get along with the charming &lbrace;npc.4207&rbrace;!
+I'm heading over to see &lbrace;npc.4206&rbrace; now, care to join me?]
 Start -->1775553166302432[<b>Speaker 👉 Ama:</b>
 \nMy darling little heroes, if you see any dyes out on your adventures please bring them to me!
 I'll make you something truly special!]
 Start -->1775553166302436[<b>Speaker 👉 Ama:</b>